alainamstutz/JAKi-IPDMA/tofacov.md

 #   kable_styling(bootstrap_options = "striped", full_width = FALSE)
 ```
 Discussion points
 1) Result illogical.
-Time to event analysis not possible.
+Time to event analysis not possible?
+R.Riley IPDMA handbook, page 102: "As for binary outcomes, when there are few events in some trials adaptions of Firth’s correction are important to reduce small sample bias in the estimated treatment effect." -> implement

 # (iv) New mechanical ventilation among survivors within 28 days